ThinkDataEd/curriculum/docs/vocabulary/unit1.md

 ### right-skewed

 !!! note ""
-    the mean is typicallygreater than the median; the tail of the distribution is longer on the right hand side than on the left hand side
+    the mean is typicallygreater than the median; the tail of the distribution is longer on the right-hand side than on the left-hand side

 ### rows